-Agencies interested in becoming Certified Application Counselor entities should review the application and guidelines available at: http://www.rihca.org/about-rihca/get-certified.aspx.
+Agencies interested in becoming Certified Application Counselor entities should review the application and guidelines available at: Rhode Island Health Center Association (rihca.org)

 3) Special rules regarding assistance

 Navigators are able to assist an individual who needs to follow up on a verification or other task with the HealthSource RI Contact Center over the phone after an in-person or virtual appointment.
 Both the Navigator and the Customer would need to be on the phone together in order for the contact center to have permission to assist the customer.
 This option is not available for Certified Application Counselors.